The role of information in high dimensional stochastic optimal control: Examples

-Of course the covariance becomes smaller when $\mb{q}$ is larger and more measurements are available.
-When $\mb{q}=0$, $\hat{\mathfrak{s}}=0$, there is no benefit in deviating from the mean field control and (although this no longer satisfies the assumptions of Theorem \ref{thm:CLT_partial_info}) $\Pi$ is simply the covariance of $\mathfrak{s}$ given the dynamics
+Of course, the covariance becomes smaller when $\mb{q}$ is larger and more measurements are available.
+When $\mb{q}=0$, $\hat{\mathfrak{s}}=0$, there is no benefit in deviating from the mean-field control and (although this no longer satisfies the assumptions of Theorem \ref{thm:CLT_partial_info}) $\Pi$ is simply the covariance of $\mathfrak{s}$ given the dynamics

 To solve for $Z$ we have

 We solve to get